prebid/prebid.github.io/dev-docs/running-your-own-prebid-server.md

 The Prebid Server data store is a way to configure account and request data.
 Specifically:

 - Specified account is valid (currently `/auction` endpoint only)
-- Price granularity for the specified account (used for the "sort_bids" option)
+- Price granularity for the specified account
 - Bidders and bidder parameters

 With the legacy `/auction` endpoint, there are two options: YAML or relational tables.
-MySql is supported for Java, Postgres for both Go and Java.
+MySql is supported for Java, and Postgres is supported for both Go and Java.

 ### YAML file

-YAML file example
+YAML config data example
 {% highlight bash %}
 accounts:
   - 1111